 Remotasks is a more recent entry in the world of microtask websites, and they typically pay less than companies such as Lionbridge and Appen on average.
 However, the entry requirements are less stringent, and the tasks tend to be less complex.

-Task Rabbit is a little different than many of the websites for microtasks we’ve listed here, as you can use it to find offline jobs in your local area.
+Task Rabbit is a little different than many of the microtasking websites we’ve listed here, as you can use it to find offline jobs in your local area.
 This can include delivering packages, cleaning, gardening, food deliveries, and other errands in your neighborhood or nearby locations.

 You can also register to get email or mobile alerts of tasks that come up in your locality.